sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Check the URL preview before opening a link to ensure its legitimacy.

-Use antivirus protection on your device to safeguard against malicious links.
+Use antivirus protection on your device to safeguard against malicious links. lkjlkjlkjlkjlj

 # How to Create Your Own Brawl Stars QR Code